Flexible Finance Options - Buy Now Pay Later (12 months Deferred Payments) or 12 Months Interest-FreeFind Out More

 Have you ever noticed your windows making unusual sounds?
 These might be the popping or cracking noises that result from the glass expanding and contracting at a different rate to the surrounding frame.
 On the other hand, whistling windows may be the issue – especially on windy days.

 Do your windows whistle when windy?
 Double glazed windows making noise?
 In some cases, this latter sound can be particularly annoying – especially if you’re looking to enjoy a moment’s peace when relaxing indoors during severe weather.
 When the wind gets to a certain velocity, the sound can be shrill and high-pitched.
 So, what causes this sound?
 And, more importantly, what can be done to prevent it from being such an annoyance?
 Allow us to explain how to stop whistling windows once and for all!

 Naturally, before we can solve the problem, it’s worth considering what’s causing it.
 If you’ve ever blown across the top of a bottle, then you’ll have produced a whistling sound.
 The harder you blow, the higher in pitch the sound becomes.
 Since the air is travelling faster, it will bounce around the inside of the bottle more frequently.
 This increase in frequency means that the sound we hear sounds higher in pitch.

-The same thing is happening when the wind blows across your windows or down your chimney.
+So what is the cause of whistling windows in the wind?
 The wind is passing through a small space, bouncing from side to side as it goes, and the gap is providing a sort of resonating chamber for the wind to bounce back and forth across.
+As explained above, the same thing is happening when the wind blows across your windows or down your chimney.
+There are some solutions to fix the issues of whistling windows, which we will explain below in more detail.